pjtunstall/retro-raiders/README.md

 This was our first JavaScript project for 01Founders, a branch of the 01Edu education system, and our first attempt at making a browser game.
 I saw the project as an exploration of new ideas, focusing on speed of development and cool effects, rather than writing pretty code.

 Hence, the JavaScript lives mostly in one big file, albeit divided fairly neatly into functions.
-I made heavy use of global variables.
+I made heavy use of global variables and gave the garbage collector plenty of work by not recycling alien bullets.
 There's a lot I'd do differently if I was starting again from scratch.

 We were a team of four.
 I did the game logic, Shane wrote the original, local scoreboard server, Daisy drew the spites, and Bilal, who has more experience of JavaScript, brought it all together.